doug-moen/openscad2/future/Geome.md

 * `move(x,y,z)`
 * `rotate(x,y,z)`
 * `scale(x,y,z)`
+* `mirror(x,y,z)`
 * ...

 ## Arrangement Operators
-The arrangement operators position objects relative to one another.
+The arrangement operators position objects relative to one another, or relative to the axes.
 There's no `center` argument to `cube`.
 Instead, you can use `align` to align it relative to the x,y,z axes.
 Details TBD.